c2FmZQ/c2FmZQ/README.md

 Simply open https://${DOMAIN}/${path-prefix}/ to access to Web App.

-Browsing albums with photos and videos is possible from the Web.
+Browsing albums with photos and videos, and uploading files are possible from the Web.
 Other features will be added over time.

 ### <a name="totp"></a>One-time passwords (OTP)